tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/the-basics.md

 The Internet is all about connecting end systems to each other, so the ISPs that provide access to end systems must also be interconnected.
 These lower-tier ISPs are thus interconnected through national and international upper-tier ISPs and these upper-tier ISPs are connected  directly to each other.

 Each ISP network, whether upper-tier or lower-tier, is managed **independently**, runs the IP protocol (see below), and conforms to certain naming and address conventions.

+The bottom level is access ISP.
+End systems (PCs, smartphones, Web servers, mail servers, and so on) connect into the Internet via an access ISP.
+The access ISP can provide either wired or wireless connectivity, using an array of access technologies including DSL, cable, FTTH, Wi-Fi, and cellular.

 ## Communication Links